Ch3rry-Pi3-AI/MLOps-Hotel-Reservation-Prediction/README.md

 - Preprocessing: label encoding, log transforms, SMOTE balancing.
 - Training: LightGBM with RandomizedSearchCV.
 - Metrics: accuracy, precision, recall, F1.

-## CI/CD and Deployment Notes

-- Jenkins builds and tests the project, then produces a Docker image.
-- Push images to ECR and deploy to ECS/Fargate or App Runner.
-- Store artifacts and model files in S3 for reproducible runs.

 ## License and Credits